+Force Sensors

-Force Sensors Similarly, the transfer functions from actuator force to force sensors in each strut were analyzed for both cubic and non-cubic Stewart platforms.
+Similarly, the transfer functions from actuator force to force sensors in each strut were analyzed for both cubic and non-cubic Stewart platforms.
 The results are presented in Figure 3.11.
-The system demonstrates good decoupling at high frequency in both cases, with no evidence suggesting any advantage for the cubic architecture.
+The system demonstrates good decoupling at high frequency in both cases, with no clear advantage for the cubic architecture.